-Blind Hiring - Judge a potential employee soley based on their experience.
-Decisions are made by looking at demonstrated wok and skills
+Blind Hiring - Judge a potential employee solely based on their experience.
+Decisions are made by looking at demonstrated work and skills.

-Career Readiness - Is the attainment and demonstration of requisite competencies that broadly prepare college graduates for a successful transition into the workplace
+Career Readiness - The attainment and demonstration of requisite competencies that broadly prepare college graduates for a successful transition into the workplace.

-Campus Recruiting - Refers to the process whereby employers undertake an organised program of attracting and hiring students who are about to graduate from schools, colleges, and universities.
+Campus Recruiting - Refers to the process whereby employers undertake an organized program of attracting and hiring students who are about to graduate from schools, colleges, and universities.